Brazil nut: Reproduction

 Brazil nut trees produce fruit almost exclusively in pristine forests, as disturbed forests lack the large-bodied bees of the genera Bombus, Centris, Epicharis, Eulaema, and Xylocopa, which are the only ones capable of pollinating the tree's flowers, with different bee genera being the primary pollinators in different areas, and different times of year.
 Brazil nuts have been harvested from plantations, but production is low and is currently not economically viable.

 The fruit takes 14 months to mature after pollination of the flowers.
 The fruit itself is a large capsule 10–15 cm in diameter, resembling a coconut endocarp in size and weighing up to 2 kg.
 It has a hard, woody shell 8–12 mm thick, which contains eight to 24 wedge-shaped seeds 4–5 cm long (the "Brazil nuts") packed like the segments of an orange, but not limited to one whorl of segments.
 Up to three whorls can be stacked onto each other, with the polar ends of the segments of the middle whorl nestling into the upper and lower whorls (see illustration above).

 The capsule contains a small hole at one end, which enables large rodents like the agouti to gnaw it open.
 They then eat some of the seeds inside while burying others for later use; some of these are able to germinate into new Brazil nut trees.
 Most of the seeds are "planted" by the agoutis in caches during wet season, and the young saplings may have to wait years, in a state of dormancy, for a tree to fall and sunlight to reach it, when it starts growing again.
-Capuchin monkeys have been reported to open Brazil nuts using a stone as an anvil.

-Society and culture

-In Brazil, cutting down a Brazil nut tree (typically with the intent of harvesting lumber and Brazil nuts) is illegal, unless done with previous authorization from the Brazilian Institute of Environment and Renewable Natural Resources.